-Wall enters his fourth season as head coach for men's soccer at Lees-McRae College in 2018.
+Wall enters his fifth season as head coach for men's soccer at Lees-McRae College in 2019.

 In 2017, Wall helped the Bobcats return to the forefront of the Conference Carolinas and Southeast Regional competition.
 Wall guided LMC to a national ranking as high as No. 12 in mid-September, had three conference players of the week, led LMC to a second place finish in the conference.
 Six different LMC players earn recognition by the league after the regular season.
 The trio of Tom Deeley, Pol Vassart and Harvey McMorrow were all named First Team All-Conference, Johannes Oeksnevad was named the league's freshman of the year, while also garnering second team all-league recognition, and seniors Nathan Watt and James Morgan were named to the third team.
 Wall's student-athletes also received recognition at the regional and national level.
 Deely, McMorrow and Watt all landed spots on the All-Region team, while Deeley was named Second Team All-American by the D2CCA.

 Wall's second season with the Bobcats saw LMC go 5-14-0 and 4-6-0 in conference play.
 Despite finishing below .500 in league play, Wall helped LMC earn their second straight trip to the Conference Carolinas semifinals.
 Wall had three players earn All-Conference Carolinas with one of those players (Tom Deeley) earning All-Region honors.
 Wall also helped lead the Bobcats off the field as 22 players were named to the conference's Presidential Honor Roll and eight earned Academic All-Conference.